um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 ### and searching/choosing <YOUR_NEW_ENDPOINT_NAME> as the "Collection"
 {{< /highlight >}}

-Once the endpoint had been created and the personal Globus server started, the endpoint will be visible/searcheable in the GlobusOnline Web interface.
+Once the endpoint had been created and the personal Globus server started, the endpoint will be visible/searchable in the GlobusOnline Web interface.
 Now it can be used for data transfers.
 The ```module load globus``` command also provides Globus command line interface (CLI) that can also be used to move data  as described here: [Globus CLI examples](https://docs.globus.org/cli/examples/)

 It is a good practice to not to keep unnecessary processes running on Grex login nodes.
-Thus, When all data transfers are finished, user should stop their Globus server process running personal endpoint as follows:
+Thus, when all data transfers are finished, user should stop their Globus server process running personal endpoint as follows:
 {{< highlight bash >}}
 [~]$ tmux kill-session -C -t globus
 {{< /highlight >}}